NethermindEth/docs/docs/fundamentals/configuration.md

 - **`--JsonRpc.EnabledModules <value>`** `NETHERMIND_JSONRPCCONFIG_ENABLEDMODULES`

-  A JSON array of JSON-RPC modules to enable.
+  An array of JSON-RPC modules to enable.
+For instance, `[engine,eth]`.

   Built-in modules: